Princess Eugénie of Sweden: Biography

 In 1843, she accompanied her parents on their trip to her maternal grandmother in Bavaria.
 Eugénie was later to be known for her fragile constitution.
 This has been attributed to the fact that one of the teachers of the siblings was once ill with tuberculosis, but was allowed to remain in employment, which may have affected the health of some of the children.
 In 1844, she took ill with a grave cold.

 Princess Eugénie had her confirmation in the royal chapel in the Stockholm royal palace 25 October 1845, and was thus considered an adult.
 The following years, she participated in high society and balls, and was regarded as quite pretty.
 Contemporaries describe her as having regular features, beautiful hands, and big, glowing dark eyes: "her entire being glows of life and goodness", and that she was "much to her advantage in red and gold" in a Spanish costume at a masquerade ball.

-Eugénie accompanied her brother Charles to Prussia in 1846 with the thought that she might be presented there as a prospective bride, and she was given proposals from emperor Napoleon III of France as well as from princes in both Denmark and Germany, but none came to fruition.
+Eugénie accompanied her brother Charles to Prussia in 1846 with the thought that she might be presented there as a prospective bride, and she was given proposals from Emperor Napoleon III as well as from princes in both Denmark and Germany, but none came to fruition.
 The reason was likely that she had no wish to marry.
 She stated herself that she appreciated the "sweet, independent life" her unmarried status gave her: according to the Civil Code of 1734, all unmarried women were under the guardianship of their closest male relative unless she petitioned for legal majority, and when a law reform in 1858 allowed for unmarried women to be automatically declared of legal majority by a simple application to the closest court, Eugénie belonged to the first women to use this right.

 Early on, she had a great interest in the arts, and was active as a composer, painter, sculptor and writer.

 The year of 1852 signified a great crisis in her life.
 This year, the royal family fell ill during a visit to Oslo.
 Her favorite brother and closest friend, Prince Gustaf, Duke of Uppland, died, which had a great effect on her emotional life.
 She herself had pneumonia, and her health never truly recovered from this.
 For the rest of her life, she suffered from chest problems and had some trouble walking, and in 1861, she is described as prematurely aged by suffering.
 In 1871, Fritz von Dardel commented that she was yellow and thin, though somewhat less grave like than before.